 If information is not available via Heading for the Scottish Hills then please follow any local information signs or proceed with caution during the stalking season.

 If you consider that information (whether on location or on websites) is contrary to the advice in the Scottish Outdoor Access Code, unclear, unhelpful or unreasonable, let the relevant Local Access Officer know and copy us in.
-We are working with Scottish Natural Heritage, local authorities and Deer Management Groups to improve the situation for all hill goers.
+We are working with NatureScot, local authorities and deer management groups to improve the situation for all hill goers.